Mimar Sinan: Mid-1550s to 1570: qualification stage

 In 1561, when Rüstem Pasha died, Sinan began the construction of the Rüstem Pasha Mosque, as a memorial supervised by his widow Mihrimah Sultan.
 It is situated just below the Süleymaniye.
-This time the central form is octagonal, modelled on the monastery church of Saints Sergius and Bacchus, with four small semi-domes set in the corners.
+This time the central form is octagonal, modelled on the Church of Saints Sergius and Bacchus, with four small semi-domes set in the corners.
 In the same year, Sinan built a türbe for Rüstem Pasha in the garden of the Şehzade Mosque, decorated with the finest tiles Iznik could produce.
 Mihrimah Sultan, having doubled her wealth after the death of her husband, now wanted a mosque of her own.
 Sinan built the Mihrimah Mosque at Edirnekapı (Edirne Gate) for her on the highest of the seven hills of Constantinople.
 He raised the mosque on a vaulted platform, accentuating its hilltop site.
 There is some speculation concerning the dates; until recently this was supposed to be between 1540 and 1540, but now it is generally accepted to be between 1562 and 1565.
 Sinan, concerned with grandeur, built a mosque in one of his most imaginative designs, using new support systems and lateral spaces to increase the area available for windows.
 He built a central dome 37 m high and 20 m wide, supported by pendentives, on a square base with two lateral galleries, each with three cupolas.
 At each corner of this square stands a gigantic pier, connected with immense arches each with 15 large windows and four circular ones, flooding the interior with light.
 The style of this revolutionary building was as close to the Gothic style as Ottoman structure permits.

 In 1566 Sinan completed the Banya Bashi Mosque in Sofia, Bulgaria, currently the only functioning mosque in the city.
 His first mosque in Sofia was built in 1528; popularly known as Imaret Mosque or Black Mosque due to the dark colour of its building stone, it was damaged by an earthquake and abandoned in the 19th century.

 In the 1560s he built the Kirkcesme water supply system for Istanbul.
 It is seen as a masterpiece of his work.
 It spans 55 km and includes 35 aqueduct bridges, 4 of which are notable for their height (up to 35m) as well as their length (up to 700m).